Main Dishes

 Beef zrazy recipe Beef Zrazy

-Lamb stew with potatoes recipe Lamb Stew with Potatoes
+Lamb and potato stew recipe Lamb Stew with Potatoes

-Stewed lamb and vegetables recipe Stewed Lamb and Vegetables
+Stewed lamb and vegetables recipe Braised Lamb with Vegetables

-Pilaf with lamb and pomegranate recipe Pilaf with Lamb and Pomegranate
+Recipe for pilaf with lamb and pomegranate Lamb and Pomegranate Pilaf

-Lamb and rice dolma recipe Lamb and Rice Dolma
+Lamb and rice dolma recipe Dolma with Lamb and Rice

 Uzbek pilaf recipe Uzbek Pilaf